 In order to play for a CDS team you must first register your child for House League and be approved (i.e. not on a wait list).
 Once approved, you are automatically eligible for evaluations/tryouts.

 When does the season start and end?

 CDS games begin in October after Thanksgiving and end in early April.

 Will there be games on holidays?

 Games will not be scheduled over major holidays (Thanksgiving, Winter Break, Family Day, Easter) or during the public school system March Break.

 What is the time commitment?

 In addition to the House League time commitment of 2 sessions per week, our CDS teams will hold 1-2 incremental practices per week plus participate in weekly interclub games (20-25 games per season).
 Additionally, teams may participate in 2-3 tournaments or festivals per season

 How many kids will be on each team?

 Rosters of 18 players will be used.
 For games teams will be split into 2 squads of 8 skaters plus one goalie.
 Games will be played 4-on-4.
 After January 15, Novice players will play full-ice 5-on-5 with goalies.

 How many teams will North Toronto have?

 The number of teams is determined by the overall enrolment of players with the necessary skill level.
-Typically North Toronto has formed up to 3 teams each in Tyke and Minor Novice.
+Typically North Toronto has formed up to 3 teams each in the IP6, Minor Novice and Novice divisions.

 What if my kid wants to be a goalie?

-Goalies will rotate for the IP6 and may be designated in Minor Novice.
+Goalies will rotate for the IP6 and may be designated in Minor Novice/Novice.
 If your child would like to tryout as a goalie, please contact the Select Chair or the coach (if designated) for instructions.

 At what age does full-ice hockey begin?

 In accordance with the Hockey Canada Initiation Program full ice hockey will be introduced after January 15 in the Novice (8 years old) season.